stanleychh/tree-menu/README.md

-## One Day Earthquake Information Platform
+## Nested menus application

-This is an earthquake today web application which was implemented by React hooks.
-Leverage on React Table and Leaflet.
+This is a nested menu web application which was implemented by React hooks.

-* User is able to visualize the earthquake happened locations on the interactive earth map.
+* User is able to navigate down in directory, util find out the desired data sources.
-* There is a table which provides user to view the dataset also able to do sorting, filtering and pagination.

 ## Installation and Setup Instructions

 #### Example:

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need latest `node` and `npm` installed globally on your machine.

 Installation: